 Guide to employing a Governess

-Guide to Employing a Governess
+Guide to employing a governess

 What does a governess do?

-Who hires a governess?
+Who needs a governess?

 What makes a good governess?